ky28059/flakefinder/README.md

 #### Morphology
 - `OPEN_MORPH_SIZE` — The size of the `MORPH_OPEN` operation applied to the image mask to reduce noise.
-Larger = more non-flake particles removed from the mask, but also can lead to more erosion of actual flakes.
+Larger = more non-flake particles removed from the mask, but can possibly lead to more erosion of actual flakes.
 - `CLOSE_MORPH_SIZE` — The size of the `MORPH_CLOSE` operation applied to the image mask to fill in small gaps in flakes before
 `MORPH_OPEN`.
 Larger = more gaps filled, but can possibly lead to filling gaps that are actually not part of the flake.
 - `OPEN_MORPH_SHAPE` — The structuring element shape of the `MORPH_OPEN` operation.